What is a Self-Fulfilling Prophecy?

-A self fulfilling prophecy is an expectation – positive or negative – about something or someone that can affect a person’s behavior in a way that leads to those expectations to become a reality.
+A self-fulfilling prophecy is an expectation – positive or negative – about something or someone that can affect a person’s behavior in a way that leads those expectations to become a reality.
 For example, if investors think the stock market will crash, they will buy fewer stocks, prices will start to decline, and the market will actually crash.

 To make it more easily understandable, consider the following example.

 Suppose there is an expectation that a local real estate market will depreciate.
 As there is a widespread expectation of depreciation, a significant number of homeowners decide to sell their properties.
 The substantial increase in the number of property sellers creates excess supply in the market.
-It inherently depreciates the real estate market, fulfilling the depreciation expectation.
+The oversupply depreciates the real estate market, fulfilling the depreciation expectation.

 Origins of the Concept

-Examples of self fulfilling prophecy can be found in literature linked back to ancient India and Greece.
-Still, the term wasn’t officially invented and talked about in its most modern form until the 20th century, when, in 1948, sociologist Robert K. Merton trademarked and described the term in greater depth.
+Examples of self-fulfilling prophecy can be found in literature linked back to ancient India and Greece; however, the term wasn’t talked about in its most modern form until the 20th century, when, in 1948, sociologist Robert K. Merton trademarked and described the term in greater depth.

-Merton was saying that people’s beliefs and ideas – whether right or wrong – deeply impact the way they think and feel that it leads them to act in a way that forces the conceptions to become true.
+Merton was saying that people’s beliefs and ideas – whether right or wrong – deeply impact the way they think and lead them to act in a way that forces the conceptions to become a reality.

 A good example is a child who recently moved to a new school.
 If the child believes that he or she is awkward, unlikeable, or unpopular, they may also believe that they won’t be able to make any friends or that no one will be willing to sit with them during lunch.
-The strongly-held beliefs – whether they are initially true or not – affect the way the child acts when he or she enters the lunch room.
-It may evoke an awkwardness or shyness in the child’s behavior that they may not otherwise become apparent.
+The strongly-held beliefs – whether they are initially true or not – affect the way the child acts when he or she enters the lunchroom.
+This may evoke an awkwardness or shyness in the child’s behavior that may not otherwise be apparent.

-The evoked behavior, then, will likely lead the other children in the lunch room to remain standoffish and prevent them from approaching the new child and/or sitting with them at lunch.
-In such a scenario, the new child inevitably fulfills his or her own prophecy of how the other children treated them.
+The evoked behavior, then, will likely lead the other children in the lunchroom to remain standoffish and prevent them from approaching the new child and/or sitting with them at lunch.
+In such a scenario, the new child inevitably fulfills his or her own prophecy of how the other children would treat them.

 Walking into the meeting with confidence helps the entrepreneur stay grounded, give a great presentation, and be less awkward when talking to the investors one-on-one.
 In the end, this confidence affects how the entrepreneur carries himself and how the investors see him.
 In many cases, this can lead the investors to provide the entrepreneur with financing for his startup.

-A self fulfilling prophecy is any held belief or expectation that leads to behaviors which ultimately prove the belief or expectation true.
-This prophecy, when used positively, can be a great tool to utilize in the business world.
+A self-fulfilling prophecy is any held belief or expectation that leads to behaviors that ultimately prove the belief or expectation true.
+When used positively, this phenomenon can be a great tool in the business world.

 Negative Effects in Investing

-The self fulfilling prophecy phenomenon is often mentioned in the arena of investing, and usually in a negative way.
-Traders speak of bad – that is, erroneous – attitudes about the market that often become self fulfilling prophecies.
+The self-fulfilling prophecy phenomenon is often mentioned in the arena of investing, and usually in a negative way.
+Traders speak of bad – that is, erroneous – attitudes about the market that often become self-fulfilling prophecies.
 For example, if a trader believes that the market is “out to get him” – that is, actively working to make his trades unprofitable – then they will often make trading decisions based on the false scenario.
-Since the trader’s decision are based on a false premise, they quite naturally are likely to lead to trading losses.
+Since the trader’s decisions are based on a false premise, they quite naturally are likely to lead to trading losses.

 When the trading losses occur, it further reinforces the truth of the trader’s false assumption in their mind.
-But the fact is that it is the trader’s own behavior, not any underhanded machinations on the part of the market, that lead to the trading losses.
-Without recognizing the self fulfilling prophecy nature of their actions, traders continue to believe their false assumptions about the market and therefore continue to meet bad experiences because of their own actions that lead to self fulfilling prophecies.
+But the fact is that it is the trader’s own behavior, not any underhanded machinations on the part of the market, that leads to the trading losses.
+Without recognizing the self-fulfilling prophecy nature of their actions, traders continue to believe their false assumptions about the market and, therefore, continue to have bad experiences because of their own actions that lead to self-fulfilling prophecies.

-We hope you enjoyed reading CFI’s explanation of a self fulfilling prophecy.
+We hope you enjoyed reading CFI’s explanation of a self-fulfilling prophecy.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst certification program, designed to help anyone become a world-class financial analyst.
-The following resources will be helpful in furthering your financial education:
+The following CFI resources will be helpful in furthering your financial education: